 Writing down your experiences and reactions or your most important goals keeps your hands busy and your mind occupied, so you’re less likely to snack on unhealthy foods.
 Writing can give you insight into why you’re feeling so stressed and highlight ways of thinking or expectations of yourself that may be increasing the pressure you feel.
 Writing down your healthy eating and exercise goals may make you more conscious of your desire to live a healthier lifestyle and intensify your commitment.
 Research studies have also shown that writing expressively or about life goals can improve both mood and health.

-Dr Elissa Eppel , a psychologist and professor at University of California, San Francisco Medical Center has conducted pioneering research on stress, eating, and weight gain.
-Click here for a summary of her work and a talk by Dr Eppel.
+Dr. Elissa Eppel, a psychologist and professor at the University of California, San Francisco Medical Center has conducted pioneering research on stress, eating, and weight gain.
+Click here for a summary of her work and a talk by Dr. Eppel.

 Dr. Michelle May, a family physician, author, and recovered yo-yo dieter has developed a Mindful Eating program to help combat emotional and stress-related eating.
-See the below link for more information and her Mindful Eating blog.
+Click here for more information at her Mindful Eating blog.

 Read my other post on mindful eating: The 5 Best Ways to Manage Your Weight and Eating.

 Learn about why we crave sugar and its effects on our health: Why Our Brains Love Sugar — and Why Our Bodies Don't.